starvagrant/toh/toh.markdown/vegas.md

 "So, I see you found me."
-Ali grinned, "Tought i can't imagine how."
+Ali grinned, "Though I can't imagine how."

 "You said you were going to Vegas."